 Like-minded individuals shacked up in a shared space filled with living, eating and socializing components that facilitate the culture of community-living.

-Neighbours will be able to share common living items, have gathering and meals together, seek social and environmental support from one another and ultimately change how the industry views the quality and value of accommodation out there.
+Neighbours will be able to share common living items, have gathering and meals together, share working spaces, seek social and environmental support from one another and ultimately change how the industry views the quality and value of accommodation out there.